NextUp Frequently Asked Questions

 The qualifications to be eligible for the program are:

-- Be considered a California Foster Youth or Ward of the Court between 16 and 26 years old.
+- Be considered a California Foster Youth between 16 and 26 years old.

-- Be enrolled in 9 or more units during your first semester in the program (unless approved for less through Disability Resources Department -DRD).
+- Be enrolled in 9 or more units at the time you apply (unless approved for less through Disability Resources Department -DRD).

 - Be receiving EOPS services.